 The event also includes several talks and activities (like hikes in nearby Peneda-Gerês National Park) covering a multitude of themes, from Roman myths to the remains of Roman roads.

-Dates for 2020 are 20-24 May – check the website for details nearer the time.
+For dates and agenda for 2023 check the website nearer the time.

 Imaginarius International Street Theatre – Santa Maria da Feira